-- the Review of Consents (RoC) process has completed an 'in combination' assessment for all currently licensed abstractions (and many unlicensed abstractions); - the RoC underpins the WRMP, which also explicitly accounts for land-use plans, growth forecasts and population projections when calculating future water demand (and hence areas with potential deficits); - the detailed examination of non-UU abstraction or discharge consents for 'in combination' effects can only be undertaken by the EA or NRW through their permitting procedures; and known major projects that are likely to increase demand (e.g. power station decommissioning) are also taken into account during the development of the WRMP.
+- the Review of Consents (RoC) process has completed an 'in combination' assessment for all currently licensed abstractions (and many unlicensed abstractions); - the RoC underpins the WRMP, which also explicitly accounts for land-use plans, growth forecasts and population projections when calculating future water demand (and hence areas with potential deficits);

-&lt;sup>26 PINS Note 05/2018: Consideration of avoidance and reduction measures in Habitats Regulations Assessment: People over Wind, Peter Sweetman v Coillte Teoranta.
+24 PINS Note 05/2018: Consideration of avoidance and reduction measures in Habitats Regulations Assessment: People over Wind, Peter Sweetman v Coillte Teoranta.

-&lt;sup>27 i.e. there is no statutory requirement for HRA to be undertaken on draft plans or similar developmental stages (e.g. the unconstrained or Feasible Options).
+25 i.e. there is no statutory requirement for HRA to be undertaken on draft plans or similar developmental stages (e.g. the unconstrained or Feasible Options).